wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Examine Usage

-As an administrator, you examine usage for accounts or groups assigned to different ingestion policies by clicking the name of the policy.
+As a Super Admin user, you can examine the usage for accounts or groups assigned to different ingestion policies by clicking the name of the policy.

 1. Log in to your Wavefront instance as a Super Admin user.
 2. From the gear icon <i class="fa fa-cog"/> on the taskbar, select **Usage Portal**.